On the sixth day of Christmas, my true love sent to me,

 And a partridge in a pear tree.—“The Twelve Days of Christmas”

 This blog’s going to focus on an object connected to the laying aspect of the gift given on the sixth day of Christmas in “The Twelve Days of Christmas,” but as a former avid collector of glass animals I can’t resist inserting an image of these lovely glass dress ornaments in the form of flying geese.
-They were made by Orplid glassworks around the middle of the twentieth century, when small ornaments like these were popular accessories.
+They were made by Orplid glassworks around the middle of the twentieth century.

 The eggs that birds lay, as well as birds themselves, have inspired many designers.
 Take, for example, the shoes with egg-like heels which Johnny Moke designed for Adeline André in 1986.
 Famously, Fabergé eggs—elaborate jewelled eggs mostly produced in the late nineteenth and early twentieth centuries under the direction of Russian jeweller Peter Carl Fabergé—were inspired by eggs, specifically decorated Easter eggs, probably both real and artificial.
-These jewelled eggs have themselves functioned as creative stimuli, for individuals including Judith Leiber, an American designer originally from Hungary.
+These jewelled eggs have themselves functioned as creative stimuli, for individuals including Judith Leiber, who was born in Hungary in 1921 and moved to the United States in the late 1940s.
 Leiber designed Fabergé egg style bags.
 One such bag, made in 1983, is owned by the V&A.

 And both Fabergé eggs and Leiber’s egg-shaped bags simultaneously functioned as artistic creations and status symbols.
 These egg-inspired objects were intricately designed.
 The level of design, combined with the reputation of the designers and the techniques and often the materials used, have made these highly expensive items.
 The bag pictured above was jewelled by hand, although rhinestones were used instead of the more costly stones that they resemble: diamonds.
 Notably, Leiber’s encrusted eggs, more so than those they were modelled on, are functional as well as collectible.